Occupational Therapist & Counselor

 The AOTA accredits programs that provide two levels of fieldwork education: Level I and Level II.
 For Level I fieldwork, AOTA does not require a minimum number of hours.
 Each program sets its own requirements.

-However, for Level II fieldwork, the AOTA standards require a minimum of 24 weeks full-time for occupational therapy students.
+However, for Level II fieldwork, the AOTA standards require a minimum of 24 weeks full-time for occupational therapy students and a minimum of 16 weeks full-time for occupational therapy assistant students.
 While the Level II fieldwork can be completed full-time or part-time, it may not be less than half-time.

 While AOTA sets the standards, it is up to each program to implement a timeline.
 For instance, the University of Oklahoma’s College of Allied Health offers a master of occupational therapy degree.
 This program consists of 80 semester hours of courses and includes 26 weeks of fieldwork to be completed in no more than five years.
 The fieldwork is done in the summer of year two and the summer, fall, and spring of year three.